eviltik/evilcluster/README.md

 ## Monolithic design approach

-Now, **IF** you **DON'T NEED** scalability, and you **NEED** to **NOT** have many different standalone processes, you are thinking about a monolithic architecture, and you will have to find a way to monitor spawned processes, speak between master/spawns/forks processes, logs, ...
+Now, if you **NEED** to **NOT** have many different standalone processes, you are thinking about a monolithic architecture, and you will have to find a way to monitor spawned processes, speak between master/spawns/forks processes, handle logs, ...

-This module aims at a pseudo monolithic architecture.
+This (poc) module aims at a pseudo monolithic architecture.
 The main process **SPAWN** workers.
 Then spawned workers **MAY FORKS**.

 So: